Skip to main content

 Democratic Republic of Congo

-The DRC also remains the world’s largest food crisis, with 26.4 million people – a quarter of the population - facing acute food insecurity in 2023 (IPC 2022).
-The Covid-19 pandemic, the conflict in Ukraine and ongoing conflict in DRC have led to significant price rises, increasing pressure on the 60 million people already living on less than $2.15 a day.
+The DRC also remains the world’s largest food crisis, with over 25 million people — a quarter of the population — facing acute food insecurity.

 Latest achievements